labust/csbenchlab/doc/Concepts.md

-# Scenario
+# Experiment

-A Scenario defines the specific conditions under which the System operates within an Environment.
+A Experiment defines the specific conditions under which the System operates within an Environment.
-For example, a Scenario might specify different initial conditions, system parameters, or external disturbances to reflect various real-world operating conditions.
+For example, a Experiment might specify different initial conditions, system parameters, or external disturbances to reflect various real-world operating conditions.
 This allows for comprehensive testing of how controllers respond to a wide range of scenarios.

-Scenario definition can be found in TODO: Link
+Experiment definition can be found in TODO: Link